Copyright: eikotsuttiy / 123RF Stock Photo

 - Specific features (ecommerce, mobile responsiveness, etc.)

-- Specific backend systems, data sources, APIs and/or feeds the mobile app/website/software will be interfacing with
+- Specific back end systems, data sources, APIs and/or feeds your mobile app, website or software will be interfacing with

 - Technical requirements or industry restraints (financial industry regulations, HIPPA compliance, etc.)